OISF/suricata/doc/userguide/devguide/contributing/github-pr-workflow.rst

 Draft Pull Requests
 ~~~~~~~~~~~~~~~~~~~

-A Pull Request (PR) should be marked as `draft` if it is not intended to be merged as is,
+A Pull Request (PR) should be marked as *draft* if it is not intended to be merged as is,
 but is waiting for some sort of feedback.
 The author of the PR should be explicit with what kind of feedback is expected
 (CI/QA run, discussion on the code, etc...)

-GitHub filter is ``is:pr is:open draft:true sort:updated-asc``
+The GitHub filter is ``is:pr is:open draft:true sort:updated-asc``.

 A draft may be closed if it has not been updated in two months.